fauna/faunadb-go/README.md

 Run `go get -t ./...` in order to install project's dependencies.

-Run tests against FaunaDB Cloud by passing your root database key to the test suite, as follows: `FAUNA_ROOT_KEY="your-cloud-secret" go test ./...`.
+Run tests against Fauna by passing your root database key to the test suite, as follows: `FAUNA_ROOT_KEY="your-cloud-secret" go test ./...`.

-If you have access to another running FaunaDB database, use the `FAUNA_ENDPOINT` environment variable to specify its URI.
+If you have access to another running Fauna database, use the `FAUNA_ENDPOINT` environment variable to specify its URI.

 Alternatively, tests can be run via a Docker container with